appsmithorg/appsmith-docs/website/docs/core-concepts/writing-code/ext-libraries.md

 ## Built-in JavaScript libraries

-There are variety of pre-installed JavaScript libraries that can be utilized in your projects.
-These libraries provide access to a range of useful functions and can be incorporated into your applications.
+Appsmith provides the following built-in JavaScript libraries that can be utilized in your applications.

 * [Lodash](https://lodash.com/docs/4.17.15) provides functions for common programming tasks such as formatting data, iterating over collections, and manipulating arrays and objects.